SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Privileges/index.rst

 - You can set the granularity of the memory regions (to improve timings and area usage).
 This throw away some of the address LSB bits.
   By default, the granularity is 4KB (--pmp-granularity=4096).
 Minimum allowed is 4.
-- By default, the PmpPlugin is disabled, but you can enable it via, for instance, `--pmp-size=4`, which will enable 4 hardware PMP registres, allowing you to set up to 4 memory regions.
+- By default, the PmpPlugin is disabled, but you can enable it via, for instance, `--pmp-size=4`, which will enable 4 hardware PMP registers, allowing you to set up to 4 memory regions.